-Severe complications are less likely than in people who have hemochromatosis (see Hemochromatosis).
+Severe complications are less likely than in people who have hemochromatosis, a genetic disorder that causes iron overload.
+(See also Overview of Iron Overload.)
 However, some people develop complications involving the heart, the liver, and endocrine organs.

-Secondary iron overload typically occurs in people who have disorders that impair red blood cell production.
-Such red blood cell disorders include
+Secondary iron overload typically occurs in people who have disorders that impair red blood cell production such as

 Iron also can accumulate in the body when people take in too much iron from

 Iron therapy given in excessive amounts or for too long

 Men and postmenopausal women do not usually need to take iron supplements.
 If they do take supplements, they may have excess iron in the body, although usually not enough to be dangerous.

 People with mild iron overload usually have no symptoms.
 Others typically feel weak and fatigued.
 Severe iron overload causes the same symptoms as in hemochromatosis:

 The goal of treatment is to reduce the body's iron content.
 For some people, treatment is to remove blood (phlebotomy).
 However, many people with secondary iron overload also have anemia.
 Because phlebotomy worsens anemia, these people are given iron chelation therapy.

 Iron chelation may be given by mouth using deferasirox or deferiprone or by an infusion of deferoxamine, which can be given under the skin (subcutaneous) or into a vein (intravenous).
 Sometimes deferasirox and deferiprone can be given together.